 The LCP contains policies and provisions to protect ESHA from significant degradation of habitat values, and to protect water quality in streams and coastal waters.
 These provisions include minimizing erosion and sedimentation by limiting the amount of grading and landform alteration, restricting grading on steep slopes, incorporating Best Management Practices (BMPs) both during construction and permanently on project sites, and prohibiting grading during the rainy season within ESHA or ESHA buffers.
+The LUP, specifically Policy 3.47, prohibits grading during the rainy season for any development that is located within or adjacent to ESHA, or that includes any grading on slopes over 4:1.
+In areas next to ESHA, particularly riparian and stream areas, on steep slopes, or in large grading projects, grading during the rainy season greatly increases the potential for erosion and sedimentation.

 The amendment includes a modification to LIP Section 8.4, which pertains to restrictions on grading during the rainy season.
 The existing language of this section requires that grading may not be carried out during the rainy season (November 1 to March 1) if the project site is within or adjacent to ESHA, or on slopes greater than 4:1.
-The LIP requires that grading projects not be undertaken unless there is sufficient time to complete the grading before the rainy season.
+The existing LIP requires that grading projects not be undertaken unless there is sufficient time to complete the grading before the rainy season begins.
 Further, if grading has not been completed before the rainy season begins, grading is to be halted and temporary erosion control measures put in place until after the rainy season ends, unless the City determines that the completion of grading would be more protective of resources.
-LIP Section 8.4 conforms with and carries out LUP Policy 3.47.
+The existing language of LIP Section 8.4 conforms with and carries out LUP Policy 3.47.

 The City proposes to modify these requirements in several ways (the proposed revision is shown as Item No. 3.28 in Exhibit 4).
-The changes that are proposed would allow grading to be commenced, even if there is not sufficient time to complete it before the rainy season begins, if the City finds that the project includes Best Management

-Practices (BMPs) that will minimize erosion, sedimentation, and polluted runoff.
+The changes that are proposed would allow grading to be commenced, even if there is not sufficient time to complete it before the rainy season begins, if the City finds that the project includes Best Management Practices (BMPs) that will minimize erosion, sedimentation, and polluted runoff.
 Further, the proposed LIP Section 8.4 would provide that where grading has not been completed before the rainy season begins, the City may permit grading to continue if BMPs are provided to minimize impacts, or if the completion of grading would be more protective of resources.